-Q3: For postnatal women who want to diet and get back to their pre pregnancy shape what are the best exercise methods for burning fat and body slimming?
+Question 3: For postnatal women who want to diet and get back to their pre pregnancy shape what are the best exercise methods for burning fat and body slimming?

 Whilst it is always best to check with your doctor, especially if breastfeeding as most women will need the extra calories whilst breastfeeding, the best way for anyone to burn fat is to be in a calorie deficit, therefore burning more calories than you are consuming.

 This may mean as a postnatal women that you spend more time being active to burn more as you may not be in a position for a month or so to look at reducing your calorie intake.

 Therefore, I would recommend postnatal women to look at exercising more including gentle walking with the stroller, which they are able to do before their check up.